Who doesn’t love pizza? If there is anybody out there, we haven’t met them yet. With that in mind we present this story from our tour a few years ago.

 Maybe a hot dog from the cart on the corner, or a sandwich piled high with pastrami from the deli defines The Big Apple.

 No, if there is one food that screams New York from the top of the Empire State Building, it has got to be pizza.
+The tasty pies are so popular that even the boxes have become iconic and spawned the genre of Pizza Box Advertising.

 How did this happen?
 We didn’t know, but we do now.
 The Crosstown Pizza Walking Tour took us right to the source.
 We got to spend an afternoon with an expert exploring the area where it all began, Little Italy and Greenwich Village.